chibiboba/JS-202/My Notes/Cheet Sheet.md

   We order our properties alphabetically to make them easy to find, but you don't have to.

-- The order of the rules is significant but depends upon the tricky cascade, specificity, and inheritance rules.
-List your selectors in functional groups.
+- The order of the rules is significant but depends upon the tricky **cascade, specificity, and inheritance rules**.

+  - List your selectors in functional groups.
 For instance, put all of the header-specific selectors together, all of the article-specific selectors, etc.--try to keep things grouped by function, and you will probably do fine.
-If one or more selectors don't seem to work, start looking at the cascade, specificity, and inheritance rules.
+  - If one or more selectors don't seem to work, start looking at the cascade, specificity, and inheritance rules.
 Linters like stylelint can detect potential problems and save you a great deal of debugging time.

-- Avoid using tag selectors (`h1`, `p`, etc.) and ID selectors (`#title`) as much as possible.
+- Avoid using tag/type selectors (`h1`, `p`, etc.) and ID selectors (`#title`) as much as possible.
 Note that the specificity rules give tag selectors the lowest priority and ID selectors the highest.

-Therefore, if you have the following code:
+  - Therefore, if you have the following code:

   ```html
   <h1 class="heading" id="my-heading">Hello</h1>